OUR WORK

 TECH-CESSIBILITY

-COVID-19 RESOURCE RELIEF
+EMERGENCY RESOURCE RELIEF PROGRAM

-Over $170,000 in assistance supplied
+Over $200,000 in assistance supplied

 Over 1,700 recipients in the US

-100% of assistance to underserved minority groups.
+100% of assistance to underserved minority groups

 SCHOLARSHIP PROGRAM